Attacks on refugee camps in the Gaza war: July 2025 – present

 On 4 July, two people were killed and several others were injured when Israeli forces targeted civilians in the Al-Hasayneh area in west Nuseirat.
 On 7 July, eleven people were killed by Israeli attacks.
 On 9 July, one person was killed several others were injured in north Nuseirat.
 On 13 July, at least ten people were killed and 16 others were injured when Israeli forces targeted a water distribution point in the camp.
 On 19 July, the head of the police force along with 11 of his family members were killed by an Israeli strike.
 On 29 July, at least 30 Palestinians, including 14 women and 12 children, were killed after Israeli airstrikes targeted central Nuseirat.

 On 6 August, Al Jazeera Arabic reported that five Palestinians, including a woman and two children, were killed by an Israeli airstrike.
 On 30 August, an Israeli airstrike targeted a home in the camp, killing a family of five.
-On 24 September, a helicopter striked a home in the camp, killing four people.
+On 24 September, a helicopter struck a home in the camp, killing four people.
 That same day, a Palestinian was killed by an airstrike in northern Nuseirat.
 That same day, another airstrike killed 12 people and injured 18 others.
 On 27 September, nine members of the same family were killed by Israeli attacks on their home.
+On 1 October, Israeli airstrikes killed a husband and his wife.

 On 19 October, despite a ceasefire, Israeli forces launched an attack on the refugee camp, killing three Palestinians and injuring several others.
+On 15 January 2026, an Israeli attack targeted the Al-Khatib family home in the camp, killing two people.